Macdonald Carey

-Edward Macdonald Carey (March 15, 1913 – March 21, 1994) was an American actor, best known for his role as the patriarch Dr. Tom Horton on NBC's soap opera Days of Our Lives.
-For almost three decades, he was the show's central cast member.
+Edward Macdonald Carey (March 15, 1913 – March 21, 1994) was an American actor.
+He first made his career starring in various B-movies from the 1940s through the 1960s, (with a few A-picture exceptions like Hitchcock's Shadow of a Doubt), and was known in many Hollywood circles as "King of the Bs".
+Beginning in 1965, he portrayed patriarch Dr. Tom Horton on NBC's soap opera Days of Our Lives.
+For almost three decades, he was the show's central cast member, winning two Daytime Emmy Awards.

-He first made his career starring in various B-movies of the 1940s, 1950s and 1960s (with a few A-picture exceptions like Hitchcock's Shadow of a Doubt).
-He was known in many Hollywood circles as "King of the Bs", sharing the throne with his "queen", Lucille Ball.

-Biography

 Early life

-Born in Sioux City, Iowa, Carey graduated from the University of Iowa in Iowa City with a bachelor's degree in 1935, after attending the University of Wisconsin–Madison for a year where he was a member of Alpha Delta Phi.
+Edward Macdonald Carey was born on March 15, 1913 in Sioux City, Iowa.
+He graduated from the University of Iowa in Iowa City with a bachelor's degree in 1935, after attending the University of Wisconsin–Madison for a year where he was a member of Alpha Delta Phi.
 He became involved with the drama school at the University of Iowa and decided to become an actor.

+Career

 Radio and Broadway

 Carey toured with the Globe Players.
 He began to work steadily on radio, including playing Dick Grosvenor on the soap opera Stella Dallas and Ridgeway Tearle in John's Other Wife, both in the early 1940s.
 He was also in Lights Out.

 Carey was on Broadway in Lady in the Dark (1941) opposite Gertrude Lawrence, Danny Kaye and Victor Mature.
 His performance led to him receiving a contract offer from Paramount.
 He later recalled, "1941 was probably the greatest year of my life.
 I got my first big hit with Lady in the Dark, I got married and I signed with Paramount Pictures.
 I only wish I could remember it all better."
 The reason was his alcoholism.